leadmint/adjump-sdk-flutter/README.md

 ## 📞 Support

-For help and support, contact your AdJump integration manager or open an issue.
+For help and support, contact your AdJump integration manager or mail at `support@adjump.io`.

 ---